Gamma matrices, Majorana fermions, and discrete symmetries in Minkowski and Euclidean signature: Gamma matrices

-If $\gamma^i$ constitute a representation of the Clifford algebra, so do $\pm (\gamma^i)^T$.
+If the matrices $\gamma^i$ constitute a representation of the Clifford algebra, so do $\pm (\gamma^i)^T$.
 In $d=2k$ dimensions the Dirac representation is unique, so these three representations must be equivalent.
 Consequently, even if we did not have the explicit construction given above, the existence of $\mathcal T$, $\mathcal C$ is guaranteed.
-In {\it odd\/} dimensions, however, there are {\it two\/} inequivalent representations of the Clifford algebra that correspond to the choice of sign in $\gamma^{2k+1}= \pm (-i)^k\gamma^1\cdots \gamma^{2k}$.
-The existence of $\mathcal T$, $\mathcal C$ matrices that transpose {\it all} the $\gamma^i$ is no therefore longer assured.
+In {\it odd\/} dimensions, however, there are {\it two\/} inequivalent representations of the Clifford algebra because we can replace $ \gamma^{2k+1}= (-i)^k\gamma^1\cdots \gamma^{2k}$ by minus this expression and still satisfy the Clifford algebra.
+The representation with the minus sign is inequivalent to that with the plus sign because $\gamma^1\gamma^2\cdots \gamma^{2k+1} = \pm {\mathbb I}$ and the sign cannot be changed by any transformation $\gamma^\mu \to U^{-1} \gamma^\mu U$.
+The existence of $\mathcal T$, $\mathcal C$ matrices that transpose {all} $2k+1$ $\gamma^i$ is no therefore longer assured.
 We have to ask whether conjugation by the even-dimensional $\mathcal T$, $\mathcal C$ continues to correctly transpose the extra gamma matrix.
+Table \ref{TAB:conjugation} summarizes the outcome of this examination.